spookylukey/django-views-the-right-way/source/delegation.rst

 cards that requires lots of extremely careful thinking and knowing the implementation as well as interface of all the mixins involved.

-But at the very least, after scratching your head and debugging for an hour, at least you have less typing with the CBV, right?
-Unfortunately, it's quite the
+But, after scratching your head and debugging for an hour, at least you have less typing with the CBV, right?
+Unfortunately, the opposite is true:
-opposite:

-With Django CBVs:
+With Django CBVs — straight out of the docs linked above:

 .. code-block:: python